 Go Under the Sea

 What to do when you are surrounded by crystal blue waters?
-Go for an exploration!
-There are so many ways to enjoy the sea in Cancun — water sports, parasailing, fishing and even swimming with dolphins.
+Go exploring, of course!
+There are so many ways to enjoy the sea in Cancun — water sports, parasailing, fishing, and even swimming with dolphins.
 But the best way to explore the wonderful world underneath the water is by diving and snorkeling.
-There are so many tour companies in Cancun that can show you the sights, but the best is Olympus Tours.
-Go swimming with the white whale sharks that migrate to the warm waters nearby, or if you don’t swim, Olympus can accommodate you with the Sub See Explorer.
+Go swimming with the white whale sharks that migrate to the warm waters nearby.
+Or, if swimming’s not your thing, take a ride in a seriously cool semi-submersible vessel.

 Tulum is the only Mayan ruin located right along the seaside, and from the cliff-side site, the views are lovely.
 It takes about two hours from Cancun to reach the site, which now has its own little downtown area with restaurants and hotels.
 Tulum was one of the last cities built by the ancient culture in the 13th century.
 The word Tulum means “fence” or “wall” in the Mayan language, and the walls that still stand were meant to keep invaders out of the important trading hub.
 Today, the beach here is a protected place for nesting sea turtles.

 A cenote is a natural sinkhole, and one of the best places to swim in one is at Xel-Ha.
 This incredibly beautiful place boasts the largest natural aquarium in the world.
 Get an all-inclusive day pass, and you will be provided with snorkeling equipment to enjoy 20 different outdoor activities.
 There is also hiking in the surrounding jungle filled with Mayan ruins, and you’ll likely spot dolphins and manatees swimming nearby.
 Those with nerves of steel can also jump off the Stone of Courage—a 16-foot dive off the side of a cliff.